-I hold a BA in War Studies (2000) from King’s College London and a MA in Politics, Security and Integration from the School of Slavonic and East European Studies, UCL (2003).
-I completed a PhD entitled ‘Intelligence, Policy and the Kriegsmarine in the Interwar Period’ with the Department of War Studies in 2008.
-I began teaching in the department in 2005 and have contributed across the spectrum on undergraduate core course.
-More recently I have been teaching on the War Studies Online programme and developing new modules in the field of military and strategic studies.
+Dr Marcus Faulkner holds a BA in War Studies (2000) from King’s College London and a MA in Politics, Security and Integration from the School of Slavonic and East European Studies, UCL (2003).
+He completed a PhD entitled ‘Intelligence, Policy and the Kriegsmarine in the Interwar Period’ with the Department of War Studies in 2008.
+He began teaching in the Department in 2005 and has contributed across the spectrum on undergraduate core course.
+More recently he has been teaching on the War Studies Online programme and developing new modules in the field of military and strategic studies.

 - Sea power and Naval history